blackturtle71/painaway-portf/readme.md

 - cd into painway (same level as manage.py)
 - `docker-compose up -d --build` this one will install and run everything you need and then detach from the terminal
 - `chmod +x migrations.sh`
-- `./migrations.sh` - run migrations and autopop BodyParts
+- `./migrations.sh` - run migrations and autopop BodyParts.
 The backend is ready for use.

 - when you need to stop it run `docker-compose stop`